 Unlike local treatments, which focus on the area (or areas) where the invasive lobular carcinoma (ILC) was found, systemic treatments involve the entire body.
-Treatments such as chemotherapy, hormonal therapy, and other targeted therapies are used to destroy any cancer cells that may have left the original tumor, as well as to reduce the risk of the invasive lobular carcinoma coming back.
+Treatments such as chemotherapy, hormonal therapy, and other targeted therapies are used to destroy any cancer cells that may have left the original tumor, as well as to reduce the risk of the ILC coming back.

-Chemotherapy involves taking anti-cancer medicines by injection directly into a vein or by mouth in the form of a pill.
-Two or more chemotherapy medications are often given in combination.
+Chemotherapy medicines are often given by IV infusion, which means the medicine is delivered directly into your bloodstream through an IV or a port.
+Other chemotherapy medicines are taken by mouth in the form of a pill.
+Two or more chemotherapy medicines are often given in combination.
 The medicines travel through the bloodstream to all parts of the body.
 As chemotherapy damages the cancer cells, it also can damage some of the body’s healthy cells, which is why you may experience side effects.

-Just some examples of the many chemotherapies that may be used to treat invasive lobular carcinoma include:
+Some examples of the many chemotherapy medicines that may be used to treat invasive lobular carcinoma are: